bigmistqke/drei/README.md

 Notes:

-- The SpriteAnimator component internally uses the useFrame hook from react-three-fiber (r3f) for efficient frame updates and rendering.
+- The SpriteAnimator component internally uses the useFrame hook from solid-three-fiber (r3f) for efficient frame updates and rendering.
 - The sprites should contain equal size frames
 - Trimming of spritesheet frames is not yet supported